| AD – Post Contains Gifted Items |

 WHAT TO DO: The Heineken Experience

 Being the beer lovers we are we couldnt come to Amsterdam and not visit The Heineken Experience!
-I’ve been around a lot of beer and whiskey museums in my time but this was honestly one of the best!
+I’ve been around a lot of beer and whisky museums in my time but this was honestly one of the best!
 Loads to learn, loads to do and so much to interact with.
 I didn’t realise how many awards Mr Heineken has picked up along the way with his special A yeast and what a lovely company it seems to be.

 See how it’s all made, learn how to properly drink a Heineken, take a look at their shire horses, be bottled on their virtual reality ride and of course pick up your two schooners of the good stuff at the end – the best part!
 It was around 18 euros each to get in and we thoroughly enjoyed ourselves for about two hours.